ferrocene/ferrocene/ferrocene/doc/user-manual/src/self-test/error-codes.rst

 Ensure that the operating system is supported by the Ferrocene toolchain.

-Ensure that the prerequisites of the Ferrocene toolchain has been properly installed.
+Ensure that the prerequisites of the Ferrocene toolchain have been properly installed.

 Ensure that the Ferrocene toolchain has been properly installed.